Hu-Yuyang/Hu-Yuyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the <a href="https://cigroup.wustl.edu/">Computational Imaging Group</a> with the Department of ESE at Washington University in St. Louis.
+I am a second-year Ph.D. student in the <a href="https://cigroup.wustl.edu/">Computational Imaging Group</a> with the Department of ESE at Washington University in St. Louis.
 Before that, I received my Master's degree in Electrical Engineering at Washington University in St. Louis.
 My research advisor is <a href="https://cigroup.wustl.edu/ulugbek-s-kamilov/"> Prof. Ulugbek Kamilov</a>.

 Currently, my research of interests include inverse problem, parallel MRI reconstruction and large-scale optimization.